moccalotto/kissrpg/index.md

 To see if something succeeds, we roll a d10 (called the base die) against a given target number.
 This is called a test.
 If you are particularly skilled at doing something, you also add another dice (called a skill dice).
 So for instance, if you have the melee skill at the journeyman level, you roll d10 + d6 when attacking someone in melee combat.
 The target number would be the targets Physical Defense rating.
 If, on the other hand you are not skilled in melee at all, you would only roll your d10 against the same target number.

 **Base Die**:
 When you roll a 10 on your base die, you may roll it again and add the result.
 You can do this as long as you keep rolling 10s.
-If your base die has been modified, this rule still applies as long as you roll the highest possible number on the die.
+If your base die has been modified (for instance, the base die is reduced as a consequence of damage and stress), this rule still applies as long as you roll the highest possible number on the die.
 This rule only applies to the base die.

 > Re-rolling the base die is intended to introduce some luck into the game such that even a layperson